Treatment of Marriages of Same-Sex Couples for Retirement Plan Purposes

 Plan amendments required with respect to plan provisions inconsistent with Windsor

-- Not all plans need to be amended in order to be in compliance.
-An amendment generally is not required if a plan’s terms are not inconsistent with Windsor or with Revenue Ruling 2013-17.
+- Not all plans had to be amended in order to be in compliance.
+An amendment generally was not required if a plan’s terms were not inconsistent with Windsor or with Revenue Ruling 2013-17.

-- Required amendments must be adopted by the later of December 31, 2014, or the applicable date under the IRS’ general amendment guidance for qualified retirement plans,
+- Required amendments had to be adopted by the later of December 31, 2014, or the applicable date under the IRS’ general amendment guidance for qualified retirement plans, formerly

 Revenue Procedure 2007-44.

-- Plan sponsors may also, but are not required to, reflect the outcome of Windsor for periods prior to the date Windsor was decided.
+- Plan sponsors may also, but are not required to, reflect the outcome of Windsor for periods prior to the date Windsor was decided (June 23, 2016).